POS-CWS/Welcome/README.md

 2. Pillow is used to get image metadata in a number of the correction tools.
 It can also be installed using pip: "pip install Pillow"

 ## Licencing information
 All of these projects are licenced under the GNU GPLv3 copy-left licence.
-Details on the permissions of this licence can be found online.
+Details on the permissions of this licence can be found at <https://www.gnu.org/licenses/>.